Mat-Mueller/PyblioNet/index.rst

 * Filter nodes by publication year: include only nodes with a punblication date within the set range

-* Filter edges by relation: Choose the network you want to visualize.
+* Filter edges by relation: choose the network you want to visualize.
 CoAuthor: publications are connected if they share one or more authors; Citation: publications are connected if one cites the other; BiblioCoupling: publications are connected if they share one or more references; CoCitation: publications are connected if they share one or more citing publications; Keywords: publications are connected if they share one or more keywords.

-* Filter edges by weight: In case of bibliografic-coupling, co-citation and keyword relationships you can filter edges by minimum occurence.
+* Filter edges by weight: in case of bibliografic-coupling, co-citation and keyword relationships you can filter edges by minimum occurence.

-* Recolor nodes: Nodes are recolored based on a Louvain community detection algorithm.
+* Recolor nodes: nodes are recolored based on a Louvain community detection algorithm.

 * Search for nodes: enter a search term to highlight specific nodes.

 * Delete selected nodes: select nodes by clicking on them (for a selection of multiple nodes, hold Ctrl and click).

-* Force-directed layout algorithm: Turn on/off the force-directed layout algorithm that places well-connected nodes in the centre of the network and less well-connected nodes at the periphery.
+* Force-directed layout algorithm: turn on/off the force-directed layout algorithm that places well-connected nodes in the centre of the network and less well-connected nodes at the periphery.

 * Hierarchical layout: y-coordinate of nodes in the canvas is based on the year of publication, placing older publications at the top and newer ones at the bottom.